Biodiversity Monitoring Services

 Targeted surveys for specific species form an important part of the work undertaken by BMS, particularly towards Federally Threatened, State Threatened and Biodiversity Offset Scheme (BOS) Credit species.

-Apart from undertaking such surveys, BMS has been involved in providing management advice for single species such as Large-eared Pied Bat, Large Bent-winged Bat, flying-fox, Ghost bat, Platypus, Hastings River Mouse, Koala, Water Rat, Squirrel Glider, Common Planigale, Sooty Owl, Swift Parrot, Regent Honeyeater, Blue Mountians Water-skink, Marble-headed Delma, Giant Dragonfly and Bathurst Copper Butterfly.
+Apart from undertaking such surveys, BMS has been involved in providing management advice for single species such as Large-eared Pied Bat, Eastern Cave Bat, Large Bent-winged Bat, flying-fox, Ghost bat, Platypus, Hastings River Mouse, Koala, Water Rat, Squirrel Glider, Common Planigale, Sooty Owl, Swift Parrot, Regent Honeyeater, Blue Mountians Water-skink, Marble-headed Delma, Giant Dragonfly and Bathurst Copper Butterfly.

 Planning Advice and BOS/BAM Assessment